 If I did it again, I would use circular beads, like I used on page 4.
 The are larger and wouldn’t ‘stick’ to the page as much.

 I left my cover to last just to use what I had to finish it off.
 I had felt letters for my nephews name that I bought precut.
+They look great!
 I love the way the cover looks and my nephew knows that it is made specially for him.

 To Complete Your Book